TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/booterror-hyperv.md

 ## **Recommended Steps**

-Use the [Boot Diagnostics Screenshot](data-blade:Microsoft_Azure_Compute.VirtualMachineSerialConsoleLogBlade.id.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/bootDiagnostics) to see the current state of your VM.
-For this issue, the screenshot would reflect the error code **An operating system wasn't found.
-Try disconnecting any drivers that don't contain an operating system.
-Press Ctrl+Alt+Del to restart**.
-This may also help you diagnose future issues and determine if a boot error is the cause.<br>

 1. Proceed with a redeploy which will move the VM to another host

 2. If that is does not resolve the problem, then recreate the VM so it is allocated in a different cluster all together.